neoneye/loda-identify-similar-programs/README.md

 45410;15
 ```

-In the above csv file, the `overlap` column is less than 20, and the referred programs are not a somewhat similar.
+In the above csv file, the `overlap` column is less than 20, and the referred programs are somewhat similar, but with differencies.